-The US Holocaust Memorial Museum is pleased to announce the digital release of the Fundamentals of Genocide and Mass Atrocity Prevention.
-Written by Dr. Scott Straus, this resource is geared toward practitioners and students seeking an introduction to key issues in the field.
+Written by Dr. Scott Straus, Fundamentals is geared toward practitioners and students seeking an introduction to key issues in the field.
 The volume analyzes the normative, legal, and operational opportunities and challenges associated with preventing genocide and mass atrocities to date, and identifies unresolved issues in this nascent field of study and practice.
 Fundamentals also offers important insights into opportunities to strengthen our understanding and ability to implement policies and programs to stop the world’s worst violence.

 Geared toward practitioners and students seeking a preliminary introduction to key issues, this volume surveys research and policy questions at the heart of efforts to prevent genocide and mass atrocities.
 Among these questions are: